 So now my car is a traveling symbol of American freedom!!!

-But this is all background to another story about how my car has become a symbol of why I’m an idiot.
+But this is all background to another story about how my car has become a symbol of my idiocy.
 So consider this the “pros” part of a pros and cons series.
 Next week, the cons begin.

 Mercedes Trilogy Index